equinor/terraform-azurerm-acr/examples/webhook/README.md

 - 90 days log retention
 - Basic SKU
 - Administrator enabled
-- A Web App webhook with all properties
+- Webhook with all properties
-- A SQL webhook with only required properties
+- Webhook with only required properties
 - Send logs to Log Analytics Workspace